yunlongH/CA-with-stylegan2-pSp/README.md

 # Step 1:  set the dataset path in "./configs/paths_config.py"

-Set the 4 paths : background and target folder for train and test
+Before running, set the four dataset paths: the background and target folders for training data, and the background and target folders for test data.
+We support .png images as input data.

 dataset_paths = {
 	'ffhq_bg_train': 'path/to/your background train images', \